r-hub/blog/content/post/2019-12-19-mutable-api.markdown

 > " Firstly, if you use R6 it’s very easy to create a non-idiomatic API that will feel very odd to native R users, and will have surprising pain points because of the reference semantics."

-Yep, the mutable aspect can feel odd, otherwise we wouldn't write a whole post about it. :wink:
+Yep, the mutable aspect can feel odd, otherwise we wouldn't write a whole post about it. :wink: (Other aspects of R6 are odd, e.g. the use of `$` to call _methods_ on _objects_.)

 In the case of `desc` all methods exist both as methods and as functions, the functions operating on the DESCRIPTION of the current folder which is handy when working on a package.
 E.g. say you're working on a package inside its folder and want to add a contributor to DESCRIPTION, you can do